Where most common leaks occur

 Figure A shows where the most common washer leaks occur.
 We cover hose, pump and tub leaks, but there may be additional problem areas specific to your brand of machine.
 There are two types of washing machine repair: belt drive and direct drive.
 If you open up the cabinet and don’t find any belts, then you’ve got a direct-drive machine.
 Repairs are similar for both machines, but generally easier on the direct-drive unit.
 The following photos are from a belt-drive washing machine.
 If you have a direct drive, refer to your owner’s manual or diagrams (see “Buying Parts”) for brand-specific details.

 Tip: Make sure the water on the floor isn’t the result of a plugged floor drain.
 It happens!

 Replace leaky supply hoses

-The first step is to locate the source of the leak.
+The first step is to locate the source of the leak on a washing machine leaking water.
 Empty the washing machine, move it away from the wall and start the fill cycle.
 Look for drips around the water supply hose connection at the back of the machine while it fills with water.
 Shut off the water and replace any old, heavily corroded or rusted hoses with new ones (photo).
 If the hoses are in good shape, replace the internal washers only.
 Special no-burst hoses, regular hoses and new hose washers are available at home centers and hardware stores.